Jabari Price: Recruiting

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2010 North Carolina College Football Recruiting Commits".
+Scout.
+Retrieved May 12, 2014.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved May 12, 2014.;

 College career

-As a true freshman at North Carolina, Price played in all 13 games at cornerback, starting the final four and recording 20 tackles, four pass break-ups and one interception.
-Ahead of his sophomore season, he injured a tendon in his hand during practice, requiring surgery.
-Price missed the first four games of the season, but still ended up with 16 tackles, two pass break-ups and a tackle for loss.
-He had a breakout season as a junior.
-In 11 games, he tallied 76 tackles (ranking third on the team), nine pass break-ups (first on the team), four tackles for loss, one sack, one forced fumble, one QB hurry and one interception.
+As a true freshman at North Carolina, Price played in all 13 games at cornerback, starting the final four.
+He recorded 20 tackles, four pass break-ups and one interception on the year.
+Ahead of his sophomore season in 2011, Price injured a tendon in his left hand during a blocking drill in practice, requiring surgery.
+After missing the first four games of the season, he returned in a reserve role against East Carolina, posting five tackles and a pass break-up.
+Price was placed back in the starting lineup at cornerback ahead of their following game against Louisville, shifting teammate Tre Boston to the safety position.
+He made one other start against Miami and finished the season with 16 tackles, two pass break-ups and a tackle for loss.
+Price had a breakout season as a junior.
+In 11 games, he tallied 76 tackles (ranking third on the team), nine pass break-ups (first on the team), four tackles for loss, one sack, one forced fumble, and one interception.

 As a senior, Price posted 74 tackles, 4.5 tackles for loss, nine pass break-ups and a forced fumble while starting all 12 games, earning All-Atlantic Coast Conference honorable mention accolades.

 Professional career

 After being projected as a fifth-seventh round pick, Price was selected by the Minnesota Vikings in the seventh round (225th overall) of the 2014 NFL draft.
 On May 16, 2014, the Vikings signed Price and Kendall James (sixth round) to rookie contracts.
 He agreed to a four-year/$2.28 million contract.
 Price appeared in 14 games as a rookie, recording 10 combined tackles while mostly playing special teams.

 Price was suspended for the first two games of the 2015 season for violating the league's substance abuse policy.
 On September 3, 2016, he was placed on injured reserve.
 On September 2, 2017, Price was released by the Vikings.